 There are various products on the market that you can utilize to build up your hand strength.
 We are going to list a few of them for you.

-If you want to strengthen your thumb and/or individual fingers, an effective product for you is a thumb exerciser.
+If you want to strengthen your thumb and/or individual fingers, an effective product for you is a Thumb Helper Thumb Exerciser.

-For those of you who may have problems with or are unable to hold standard dumbbells, flexible hand weights are another option that you can utilize.
-These weights are more comfortable than the regular dumbbells and are designed to conform to your hands.
+For those of you who may have problems with or are unable to hold standard dumbbells, Skil-Care Aqua Hand Weights are another option that you can utilize.
+These weights are more comfortable than regular dumbbells and are designed to conform to your hands.

 Our hands are involved in so many of our daily activities.
 Take advantage of these activities and products to help keep them going strong.